frankframework/frank-manual/docs/source/deploying/IdentityProviders/MicrosoftEntraId/microsoftEntraId.rst

    The instructions shown so far grant each user the same scope(s).
 If you want more fine-grained access, you need to create ACLs in Azure Entra ID.
 See the following Microsoft article for more info: https://learn.microsoft.com/en-us/entra/identity-platform/howto-add-app-roles-in-apps.

 At this point, you have configured in Azure ID what scopes will be accessible by the application for the user, after login.
-The final step of registering the application is to generate the client id.
+The final step of registering the application is to generate the *client secret*; this is a kind of password used by an application to prove its identity.
+A client secret has an id and a value.
 Continue as follows:

 * Go to "Certificates & Secrets".
 * Go to "New client secret" and enter a client secret.